Click here to listen to a reading of this blog:

 My itchy scalp has resolved with a new shampoo.
 My energy levels are good – I’m walking daily, doing yoga twice a week and just starting with weight training.
 I’m trying to go slow and steady to give my body a chance to warm up to weight training.
 I’m so wary of over exercising these days and causing more harm than good.

 The acne is still about the same as my previous update.
 I’ve made a lot of progress by implementing a proper skincare regimen based off of Caroline Hirons’ advice, and with my functional medicine practitioner putting me on broccoli sprout extract.
 That supplement alone has helped me a lot – not only has the acne improved but my menstrual migraines have also completely ceased.
-It’s clearly helping with the oestrogen dominance, gut health and more.
+She put me on it for the oestrogen dominance, gut health and more that she says I have going on.

 We stopped the other gut protocol stuff (oregano oil and garlic supplement) and my gut health seems fine for now.
 I still take the other supplements of digestive enzymes,probiotic, magnesium, zinc, Vitamin C (and a few more) and these will be ongoing for now, adjusting them as and when my health changes a little or blood tests show that I no longer require them.